royar-hash/interactive-swmm-tutorial/README.md

 });
 ```
 ## Updating the Map
 This is where Mapbox gets involved.
 Note that Mapbox's setFeatureState supports more than just color!
-See <a href='https://docs.mapbox.com/mapbox-gl-js/api/map/#map#setfeaturestate'>here</a> for more info
+See <a href='https://docs.mapbox.com/mapbox-gl-js/api/map/#map#setfeaturestate'>here</a> for more info.
+There are lots of options here to use this architecture in a totally different way.
 ```html
 <div id="map"></div>
 ```